Mentorship Code of Conduct

 - Mentors and Mentees will be required to meet for a minimum of 2 hours per month for the duration of the 5-month program.

-Interested participants are highly encouraged to attend the mentorship information session scheduled to take place on Monday, 14 September 2020.
-To register, click here.
+Interested participants are encouraged to attend the mentorship information session scheduled on Monday, 8 January 2024, at 6pm.
+Register here.

 Mentor and Mentee applicants are required to complete the online application forms: